andrejbauer/plzoo/install.markdown

     make BUILD=byte ...

-There is `make clean` if you want ot clean up.
+There is `make clean` if you want to clean up.